zubetto/ColorControl/README.md

 The _ColorControlPanel_ class represents the color picker panel and it is derived from the WPF _UserControl_ class.
 The following three public members of the _ColorControlPanel_ are mainly in use:

-- _CurrentColor_ gets the picked color
+- _SelectedColor_ gets the picked color
 - _ColorChanged_ event occurs when the picked color is changed
 - _SetInitialColor_(_Color_ color) sets the initial color to which you can return by clicking the corresponding rectangle